garystafford/voter-service/README.md

 ## Introduction

 The Voter [Spring Boot](https://projects.spring.io/spring-boot/) Service is a RESTful Web Service, backed by MongoDB, using Atlas on GCP, and RabbitMQ, using CloudAMQP on GCP.
+It is part of the Voter API (see diagram below).
 The Voter service exposes several HTTP API endpoints, listed below.
 API users can review a list candidates, submit a candidate, view voting results, and inspect technical information about the running service.

 ![Architecture](GKE_AMPQ_v1.png)